cdktf/cdktf-provider-vault/docs/provider.java.md

 The namespace to use.
 Available only for Vault Enterprise.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/3.21.0/docs#namespace VaultProvider#namespace}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/3.22.0/docs#namespace VaultProvider#namespace}

+---

+##### `setNamespaceFromToken`<sup>Optional</sup> <a name="setNamespaceFromToken" id="@cdktf/provider-vault.provider.VaultProvider.Initializer.parameter.setNamespaceFromToken"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+In the case where the Vault token is for a specific namespace and the provider namespace is not configured, use the token namespace as the root namespace for all resources.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/3.22.0/docs#set_namespace_from_token VaultProvider#set_namespace_from_token}

 ---